paktek123/scraping-test/README.md

 # scraping-test

-Install dependencies in a virtualenv:
+Install dependencies in a virtualenv (only tested with python3):
 - `pip install requests`
 - `pip install beautifulsoup4`
 - `pip install humanize`